gloryofrobots/arza/README.md

 Problem occurs when some function must belong to two or more protocols simultaneously For example, we can have protocol for collection with methods 'at' and 'elem' and protocol for mutable collection with methods 'at' 'elem' 'put' 'del'.
-Mixins or Inheritance can solve this problem but obin goes the other way.
+Mixins or Inheritance can solve this problem but lalan goes the other way.
-In obin generic functions and protocols(interfaces) declared apart from each other and interfaces combine one or more previously declared generics.
+In lalan generic functions and protocols(interfaces) declared apart from each other and interfaces combine one or more previously declared generics.
-Type doesn't need to signal implementation of interface but needs to implement all generic functions belonging to interface Obin generic functions can dispatch on argument in any position
+Type doesn't need to signal implementation of interface but needs to implement all generic functions belonging to interface Lalan generic functions can dispatch on argument in any position

 #### Generics